 How do you make Cucumber Salad?

 You’ll need a cucumber… about 8 to 10-inches long.
 Chop off the ends.

 Sprinkle the cucumber with salt.

 Let the cucumber sit at room temperature for 30 minutes (to draw out the moisture in the cucumber).
 Then drain the liquid from the dish.
-I actually rinsed it at this point too since I didn’t want an overwhelming salty flavor.
+I actually like to rinse it at this point too since I don’t like an overwhelming salty flavor.

 At this point, transfer the cucumber to a plastic bowl with a lid.
 Add sugar…

 Put the lid on the bowl, shake it up to coat the cucumbers, and refrigerate it for an hour.
 This will give it a chance to soak up those flavors.
 The vinegar helps add crunch to the cucumber.